bioth/gut-microbiota-iron/README.md

 ###  Chronobiome (Custom tool)

-Inspired by StackbarExtended’s logic to assign colors to taxa, we developed a custom framework—**Chronobiome**—for visualizing longitudinal microbiota data.
+Inspired by StackbarExtended’s logic to assign colors to taxa associated with a higher taxonomic level, we developed a custom framework—**Chronobiome**—for visualizing longitudinal microbiota data.
 Features include:

 - Group-averaged relative abundance over time
 - Flexible taxonomic-depth views (either comprehensive or targeted)